• Skip to main content

 You don't have permission to access this folder pop-up

-5. Once you are in the User Folder, select all the Files/Folders that you want to copy > right-click on the selected Files/Folders and click on Copy in the menu that appears.
+5. Once you are in the User Folder, select all the Files/Folders that you want to copy > right-click on the selected Files/Folders and select the Copy option in the menu that appears.

 Copy Files From User Folder